Published on December 2, 2025

 If you have a limited income, you may qualify for programs that can help with your Medicare costs.
 In Texas, it’s worth seeing if you are eligible for state assistance programs that can help pay for things like your Medigap premiums, deductibles, and copayments.
 For example, Texas Medicaid can provide significant financial relief for those who qualify, making comprehensive coverage much more attainable.
 Don’t assume you won’t qualify.
 It’s always a good idea to check the eligibility requirements for these programs, as they can make your healthcare coverage much more affordable and give you peace of mind.

-Key Features to Look For in a Medigap Plan
+What to Look For in a Medigap Plan

 When you’re comparing Medigap plans, the letters and benefits can start to blur together.
 But a few key features can make a big difference in your long-term satisfaction and financial security.
 Understanding these details will help you look past the monthly premium and see the true value a plan offers.
 As you review your options, pay close attention to how each plan handles things like travel, renewability, and pre-existing conditions.
 These are the features that provide real peace of mind.